Creating your CV

 Hybrid: these CVs combine the above two styles.
 They feature a more detailed employment and education section, as well as a skills section with evidence and examples.

 Academic: most commonly used in postgraduate applications for research based or lecturing positions.
 This format places greater emphasis on the subjects you have studied, projects or dissertations undertaken and areas of academic interest and research.
 Post-doctoral CVs also need to include a summary of research expertise together with a list of publications and conferences attended (if applicable).
+Find out more, including example CVs on the Vitae website.

 Firstly, have a look at our CV guideline template above.
 It will give you an idea of what information you should put where, and how a professional CV should look.